edwiniac/sciprog_24/practical07/README.md

 # Practical 7

-This subdirectory contains the code in C for practical 7.
+This folder contains the code for practical 7.

 ## Files Included
 1. vale.c  - Value of e comparison